 So, think about the future of your blogging career.

-Is there any chance you might have a change of topics in the future?
+Is there any chance you might consider changing your blog topic in the future?

 Let’s say you start a blog about dog food today, and your blog name is “Jane Dog Food” dot com.